Stage 5 - West Wycombe to Old Amersham (12.25 miles)

 The sheer beauty and peacefulness of this small village attracts television and film directors to be drawn here.
-It has been used a few times as settings for episodes of "Midsomer Murders".
+It has been used many times as settings for episodes of "Midsomer Murders".
 Follow the link and go to locations and you will find more.

 On the right a few yards past Missenden House the South Bucks Way exits a field to rejoin the road and our route.

-After 450 yards, when the main track turns right to go uphill, veer slightly left onto a path across the fields and eventually adjacent to a small lake formed by the damming of the river.
+When the main track turns right to go uphill, veer left onto a path across the fields and through a wooden gate (at 10.7 miles).
+Then eventually adjacent to a small lake formed by the damming of the river.
 On the hill to the right is the imposing Shardeloes House looking out across the valley below.

-Overall the route through the Shardeloes Estate is fairly easy to follow and all traffic free on tracks and paths.
+Overall, the route through the Shardeloes Estate is fairly easy to follow and all traffic free on tracks and paths - there are some signs indicating South Bucks Way.
 The river, and finally the lake are always to the left.
 "The Chilterns Area of Outstanding Natural Beauty" website has a leaflet with map and route description of the walk through here, but going in the opposite direction to us.

 The River Misbourne is one of many chalk streams flowing through the Chiltern Hills.
 They are fed by ground water held in the chalk and can often dry up (or disappear underground) during long dry spells.
 On the Chiltern Photo Group website you can see a pictorial guide of the river from start to finish.